-Sonic Foundry Video Capture is a full-featured capture application that is tightly integrated with the Vegas Video multimedia editing application.
+Sonic Foundry Video Capture is a full-featured capture application that is tightly integrated with the Sonic Foundry's multimedia video editing applications.
 It is used to transfer video to and from a camcorder or other video device.

 Toolbar

 The Toolbar at the top of the application contains many of the most commonly used commands.